30Harsh01/FraudShield-AI/README.md

 npm run start
 ```

-* The server checks database connection and starts listening for API requests.
+* The server checks the database connection and starts listening for API requests.

 ---